thecarp/dactyl-keyboard/doc/execution.md

 Automation using [GNU Make](https://www.gnu.org/software/make/) has both pros and cons:

-* Pro: Convenient for a small set of designs.
+* Pro: Convenient for a small set of bundled designs.
 * Pro: Fast iterations when you change a configuration.
 * Con: You need Make.
 * Con: Advanced configuration selection is awkward.